Genus distribution polynomials for bicellular bicolored maps all with real zeros: Introduction

+where $ B^{g}_{p,n}(\mu)$ is number of genus $g$ connected bicellular bicolored maps of face-type $[p, n-p]$ (i.e., one face of length $p$ and one face of length $n-p$) and white vertex degree distribution (abbr.~WDD) $\mu$, equivalently, $ B^{g}_{p,n}(\mu)$ equals the number of genus $g$ connected bicolored maps of black vertex degree distribution $[p, n-p]$ and white vertex degree distribution $\mu$.
+Sometimes we say bicellular bicolored maps to refer to the latter, as the latter is somehow easier to visualize.
+We remark that there exist explicit formulas for maps with two faces~\cite{jackson94,GS-2-face10}.
+However, both are only for $\mu=[2^n]$ in our notation.
+Our approach here does not easily lead to explicit formulas for $\mu=[2^n]$ but many other $\mu$'s instead.

-where $\gamma$ is a fixed permutation of cycle-type $[p,n-p]$, and $\mu$ could be any fixed partition of $n$ except some cases.
-We also obtain the genus distribution polynomials $P_{[p,n-p], \mu}^{\bullet} (x)$ for the corresponding connected bicolored maps.
-Based on these, we next prove that every root of the polynomial $P_{[p,n-p], \mu}^{\bullet} (x)$ is of purely imaginary.
-The latter implies the log-concavity of the coefficients which is closely related to the wellknown, three-decade old log-concavity conjecture of Gross, Robbins and Tucker~\cite{GRT} for topological embeddings of graphs.
+Our first results are a formula for $ B^{g}_{p,n}(\mu)$ for any $\mu$ satisfying certain condition and its consequences, in particular, a polynomial structure of $ B^{g}_{p,n}(\mu)$ and some asymptotics.
+We then derive a nice expression for the polynomial itself.
+Based on these, we next prove that every root of the polynomial $P_{[p,n-p], \mu}^{\bullet} (x)$ is purely imaginary.
+This immediately implies the log-concavity of the genus distribution sequence $B^{g}_{p,n}(\mu), g=0, 1,\ldots$ which is closely related to the well-known, three-decade old log-concavity conjecture of Gross, Robbins and Tucker~\cite{GRT} for topological embeddings of graphs.
+In~\cite{GRT}, the authors proved that the conjecture is true for one-vertex graphs (i.e., bouquets of circles) based on the enumerative formula of one-face maps in~\cite{Jackson}.
+This also partially addresses a problem of Stanley (private communication) that if his~\cite{Stanely-two} counterexample $P_{(3,3,2), (3,3,2)} (x)$ is the ``smallest'' one that has roots with non-zero real parts.
+Some of these results generalize those for $p=2$ in~\cite{bai-chen1} with much more delicate (sometimes quite different) arguments.